Is Shared Living Right for Me?

 Human service professionals: Are you looking for a change of pace, but still want to make a difference?
 Consider becoming a shared living provider.

-If you think shared living could be right for you, and are interested in earning a generous tax-free stipend of $41,000 plus reimbursement for room and board, contact us.
+If you think shared living could be right for you, and are interested in earning a generous tax-free stipend of nearly $45,000 plus reimbursement for room and board, contact us.
 We are here to answer all your shared living questions.